Top tips for keeping your house clean

 Windows and blinds

-It’s much the same principle with cleaning your windows.
+It’s much the same principle with cleaning your windows, which you want clean like walls.
 First, use a hoover or a cloth to make sure all the excess dirt and dust are removed, including any particularly stubborn marks.
-When you apply your cleaning product of choice, spray generously as you want to make sure there is enough to pick up the dirt properly, thereby avoiding streaking when you wipe it away.
+When you apply your cleaning product of choice spray generously as you want to make sure there is enough to pick up the dirt properly, thereby avoiding streaking when you wipe it away.
 Make sure to use lint-free cloths to avoid leaving fibres all over the glass surface (the same goes when cleaning your mirrors, too) and it’s also worth noting that it’s better to work on a dry, cloudy day, when the sun won’t cause the cleaner to dry before you can remove it.

 Alternatively, you can make your own cleaner from a vinegar solution, or just good old-fashioned soap and water, which has been proven just as effective.
 You can even use a scrunched up newspaper in lieu of a paper towel.